Medical questions & health advice by licensed doctors

-"Why do some hands get cold in air conditioning?
+"Why do some hands get cold in air conditioning?"

 Why do my hands always get so cold if I'm in an air conditioned building?
 I'm a young woman and everyone in my family does have bad circulation, but the weird thing is that it doesn't happen in the winter, just in the summer with the AC on.

 However, the Raynaud's phenomenon would not occur just in air conditioned buildings.
 It would also occur in cold winter weather, such as when you go outside.
 So it is unlikely that this is what is going on.
 Rather, you are probably just having a subjective reaction to the air conditioning that makes you feel unnaturally cold.
 This does not indicated a serious circulatory problem however.
 As always the diagnosis and the management of your particular concerns will require a physical examination by your personal physician.
 If you still have questions setting up an office visit with your primary care doctor might be advised.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.